These warning signs from places all over the globe show just how funny the English language can be when it’s lost in translation.

 On a poster at Kencom

-Are you an adult that cannot read?
+Are you an adult who cannot read?
 If so we can help.

 It is forbidden to enter a woman, even a foreigner, if dressed as a man.